Embedding calculus and smooth structures: Preliminaries

 \subsection{Comparing tangent bundles}

-We write $\VVec$ for the simplicial category of numerable vector bundles and maps of vector bundles, which for us are always fiberwise linear injections.
-Specifically, given vector bundles $E_1\to B_1$ and $E_2\to B_2$, an $n$-simplex of $\Map_{\VVec}(E_1, E_2)$ is a commuting diagram in which the top map is a fiberwise linear injection.
+We write $\VVec$ for the simplicial category of numerable vector bundles and maps of vector bundles, which for us are always fibrewise linear injections.
+Specifically, given vector bundles $E_1\to B_1$ and $E_2\to B_2$, an $n$-simplex of $\Map_{\VVec}(E_1, E_2)$ is a commuting diagram in which the top map is a fibrewise linear injection.
 As before, these mapping spaces are Kan complexes.

 We record the following standard consequence of the covering homotopy theorem for vector bundles \cite[Theorem 4.3]{Husemoller:FB}, whose proof proceeds along the lines of Lemma \ref{lem:microbundle fibration}.